 We get a lot of mail from readers and customers who are interested in using ozone to purify their water.
 The problem is, ozone systems tend to be very large and very expensive.
 Luckily, there are some small point-of-use ozone generators available that offer the same benefits of ozone (disinfection, odor removal, great tasting water) … Continue reading Ozone Generator water treatment

-Two Popular Ways to Eliminate Odor from Well Water: Chlorination/Peroxide Injection or Aeration
+How to Eliminate Odor from Well Water: Chlorination or Aeration

-Foul odors are a common problem in well water systems.
-They are generally caused by hydrogen sulfide (H2S) gas, which can get into water sources in a number of ways: via sewage systems, near coal and peat deposits, in oil fields, and most commonly from iron and sulfur bacteria.
-These bacteria thrive on iron and … Continue reading Two Popular Ways to Eliminate Odor from Well Water: Chlorination/Peroxide Injection or Aeration
+2 Easy Ways to Eliminate Well Water Odor Foul water smells are a common problem in well water systems.
+They are generally caused by hydrogen sulfide (H2S) gas, which can get into water sources in several ways: via sewage systems, near coal and peat deposits, in oil fields, and most commonly from iron and sulfur … Continue reading How to Eliminate Odor from Well Water: Chlorination or Aeration

 Why Does the Chlorine Pump Require a 220 Volt Outlet?